zmike/zmike.github.io/_posts/2023-04-14-adventures-in-linking.md

 }
 ```

-In a monolithic pipeline this works just fine: `lol` is optimized out during linking since it isn't read by the fragment shader, and location indices are then assigned correctly.
+In a linked pipeline this works just fine: `lol` is optimized out during linking since it isn't read by the fragment shader, and location indices are then assigned correctly.
 But in unlinked shader objects (and with non-LTO EXT_graphics_pipeline_library), there is no linking.
 Which means `lol` isn't optimized out.
 And what happens once `nir_assign_io_var_locations` is run?

 Vertex shader outputs:
 * `o_color`, driver_location=0